1cbyc/rust_compiler/README.md

 # rust_compiler

-by now, if you are familiar with me, you would know that anywhere they're cooking rust, i'd be there for it.
+by now, if you are familiar with me, you would know that anywhere they're cooking rust, i'd be there for it. anyways, i am taking my hate for rust to the next level. even tho i would not have done this, but i